JetBrains/teamcity-documentation/topics/using-teamcity-as-nuget-feed.md

 ### Using NuGet push command

-To publish the `.nupkg` file into the TeamCity NuGet feed during the build, you can specify the NuGet feed URL as a package source and the `%teamcity.nuget.feed.api.key%` value as a feed key in the following build steps:
+To publish the `.nupkg` file into the TeamCity NuGet feed during the build, you can specify the NuGet feed URL as a package source and the `%\teamcity.nuget.feed.api.key%` value as a feed key in the following build steps:
 *  [NuGet Publish](nuget-publish.md)
 * .[NET CLI](net.md) with the `nuget push` command